Bozeman Trail System

-- Popular Bozeman trails include Bozeman Pond Trail, Chris Boyd Trail, Gallagator Trail, and Highland Ridge Trail.
+- Popular Bozeman trails include Glen Lake Rotary Park, Bozeman Pond Trail, Chris Boyd Trail, Gallagator Trail, and Highland Ridge Trail.

-- Maps of the Bozeman Trail System are available for $2 at Gallatin Valley Land Trust Office in Bozeman.
+- Maps of the Bozeman Trail System are available at the Gallatin Valley Land Trust Office in Bozeman, or as free downloads on their website.

 - Please stay on the trail and off private property and respect wildlife.